yinxiangwu/24HAC_illustrations/README.md

 The hypothetical data (example_dat.csv) contains a continuous outcome variable, 24HAC formed by four activity behaviors (sit, stand, step, and sleep) and a covariate sex.
 N = 1000.
 The primary research question of interest is the effect of time reallocation e.g. reallocating one hour from sit to step on the outcome.

-The Rmarkdown file (illustration_codes.Rmd) contains codes to repeat the analysis we performed in our paper but using the hypotheical data, and texts illustrating each step.
+The Rmarkdown file (illustration_codes.Rmd) contains codes to repeat the analysis we performed in our paper but using the hypotheical data.
 The illustration_codes.pdf is knitted using that Rmarkdown file.
-It presents illustrations and nicely formatted results.
+It provides step-by-step illustrations and nicely formatted results.

 ## ISM approach